 A foodie article will never be completed if there are no cooking recipes for these foods, right?
 So here are 4 treats that upgrade the use of yogurt and sour cream to another level of deliciousness.

-Do not let a hot summer day bother you, and let this pie blow away the heat.
+Do not let a hot summer day bother you, and let this luxurious-vibe dessert blow away the heat.
 Yes, I give you: Frozen strawberry yogurt pie.

 With this treat, there are 2 options for you.
 One is for your lazy weekend, and one is for your leisure time.
 Either way or regardless of what type of yogurt you choose, this pie still satisfies your stomach and your heart.